 A 2- OR 3-DAY COURSE FOR LEADERS WITH LITTLE GLOBAL EXPERIENCE

-OBJECTIVE: The objective of GROVEWELL's GLOBAL LEADERSHIP ESSENTIALS course is to introduce the essentials of global leadership to mid-level and senior leaders who have little experience leading and influencing others in the global arena, that is, leading others whose cultures, mindsets, and expectations about leadership are different.
+OBJECTIVE: The objective of GROVEWELL's GLOBAL LEADERSHIP ESSENTIALS course is to introduce the essentials of global leadership to mid-level and senior leaders who have little experience leading and influencing others in the global arena, i.e., leading others whose cultures, mindsets, and expectations about leadership are different.

 GLOBAL LEADERSHIP ESSENTIALS is a 2- or 3-day course with a design and agenda set in advance, as fully outlined immediately below.
 Thus, the time and expense of development and customization are eliminated.

 The GLOBAL LEADERSHIP ESSENTIALS course can be delivered on your company's worksite within just a few weeks, consistent with the schedules of your course participants and GROVEWELL's facilitator.

 Almost everything you need to know in order to decide to engage this course is found below.
 Ask questions via the LEARN MORE button to the right, or phone managing partner Cornelius Grove at +1-718-492-1896.